nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

 * **Alternative 1 (current choice):** Saves the entire address book.
     * Pros: Easy to implement.
     * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Individual command knows how to undo/redo by itself.
     * Pros: Will use less memory (e.g. for `delete`, just save the client being deleted).
     * Cons: We must ensure that the implementation of each individual command are correct.

 _{more aspects and alternatives to be added}_

+### \[Proposed\] Clear buyer list/Clear seller list

+#### Proposed Implementation

+We are currently implementing a clear buyer list and clear seller list function.
+####Syntax:
+- `clearb` - clears the buyer list
+- `clears` - clears the seller list

+####Result:
+- specified list is cleared without affecting the other list

+#### Implementation of clear buyer and clear seller
+The contents of buyerlist or sellerlist in `BuyerAddressBook.java` or `SellerAddressBook.java` is cleared.

+#### Why is it implemented this way
+The content of the uncleared list can be kept as such without reloading a fresh new book as seen in the AB3 command `clear`.

+#### Alternatives
+A copy of the uncleared list is kept, next the content of the whole addressbook can be cleared by `clear`, followed by loading of the uncleared content.

+### Find buyer/Find seller

+####Syntax:
+- `findb /KEYWORD [MORE_KEYWORDS]`
+- `finds D/KEYWORD [MORE_KEYWORDS]`

+Examples:
+- `findb junhong junheng`
+- `finds hdb 5room`

+####Result:
+returns a filtered list of sellers of buyers

+####Implementation of find buyer and find seller
+The finds and findb command calls `updateFilteredSellerList` of `model` and filters the list based on the keywords.
+The commands then calls `getFilteredSellerList` in order to return the filtered list of sellers.

+####Why is it implemented this way
+Having a seperate buyer and seller list means we need to seperate the find command into find buyer and find seller in order to filter the desired list.
+Having seperate address books helps in this regard as the version of `getFilteredClientList` can be used.

 ### \[Proposed\] Data archiving